LloydChapman/COVID_homeless_modelling/README.md

 # Comparison of interventions against COVID-19 outbreaks in homeless shelters

-This repository contains Approximate Bayesian Computation (ABC) code and simulation code for the analyses in 'Comparison of infection control strategies to reduce COVID-19 outbreaks in homeless shelters in the United States: a simulation study'.
+This repository contains Approximate Bayesian Computation (ABC) code and simulation code for the analyses in 'Comparison of infection control strategies to reduce COVID-19 outbreaks in homeless shelters in the United States: a simulation study' [1].
 The code implements a discrete-time stochastic SEIR simulation model of COVID-19 transmission in a closed environment (here a homeless shelter) with importation of infection from the local community.
 The model is fitted to data on numbers of PCR-positive and negative individuals  from outbreaks in 5 homeless shelters in San Francisco, Boston and Seattle, and used to predict the impact of different intervention strategies on the probability of averting an outbreak over 30 days in a representative homeless shelter into which a single latently infected individual is introduced.

 ## Prerequisites